rolldown/rolldown/web/docs/contrib-guide/setup.md

 On your first checkout of the repository, you'll need to install required tools and dependencies.

 :::tip
-If you are using [proto](https://moonrepo.dev/proto), you can run `proto use` in the repository root to install Rust, Node.js, and Yarn.
+If you are using [proto](https://moonrepo.dev/proto), you can run `proto use` in the repository root to install Rust, Node.js, and pnpm.
 For other tools, or if not using proto, continue reading.
 :::

 We have made initializing the project automatic with the `just` command.
 However, you still need to install some meta tools and dependencies before you can use the command.